triton-inference-server/server/docs/build.rst

 example, -DTRITON_EXTRA_LIB_PATHS="/path/a;/path/b".

-For the PyTorch backend you must also provide the path to the PyTorch headers using the -DTRITON_PYTORCH_INCLUDE_PATHS option.
+For the PyTorch backend you must also provide the path to the PyTorch and Torchvision headers using the -DTRITON_PYTORCH_INCLUDE_PATHS option.
 Multiple paths can be specified by separating them with a semicolon.

 Configure Triton Build
 ......................